Constructive, respectful feedback conversation using SBI.

 “Feedback is information, not evaluation.”

-When leaders make feedback part of everyday conversation, teams stop fearing it — and start using it.
+When feedback becomes normal, teams stop fearing it - and start growing from it.